International Publications:

 Schlette, A., Van Prooijen, J.-W., Blokland, A., & Thijs, F. (in press).
 Information, identity, and action: The messages of the Dutch anti-vaccination community on Telegram.
 New Media & Society.

-Schlette, A., Van Prooijen, J.-W., Blokland, A., & Thijs, F. (in press).
+Schlette, A., Van Prooijen, J.-W., Blokland, A., & Thijs, F. (2024).
 The online structure and development of posting behavior in Dutch anti-vaccination groups on Telegram.
-New Media & Society.
+New Media & Society, 26, 4689-4710.

 Zhao, Q., Ma, R., Liu, Z., Wang, T., Sun, X., Van Prooijen, J.-W., Dong, M., & Yuan, Y. (2024).
 Why do we never have enough time?
 Economic inequality fuels the perception of time poverty by aggravating status anxiety.
 British Journal of Social Psychology, 63, 614-636.